Health

 • Excessive Blood loss due to trauma or injury.

-Diagnosis and Test : What are the different hemoglobin tests?
+Diagnosis and Test: What are the different haemoglobin tests?

-A hemoglobin test is typically done in one of the following ways:
+A haemoglobin test is typically done in one of the following ways:

-• Complete blood count(CBC) test- A Common routine blood test that measures the number of RBC, hemoglobin level, and hematocrit, (blood coagulation), and examines all blood cells to assess hemoglobin count.
+• Complete blood count(CBC) test- A Common routine blood test that measures the number of RBC, haemoglobin level, and hematocrit (blood coagulation), and examines all blood cells to assess haemoglobin count.

-• Urine analysis– It’s not a direct test to examine hemoglobin level but rather used to check the presence of RBCs (hematuria) or hemoglobin (hemoglobinuria) in the urine.
+• Urine analysis– It’s not a direct test to examine haemoglobin levels, but rather used to check the presence of RBCs (hematuria), haemoglobin (hemoglobinuria) in the urine.

-• Vitamin test – Checks for the essential vitamins, such as vitamin B9 or B12 which are important for hemoglobin production and overall RBC health.
+• Vitamin test – Checks for the essential vitamins, such as vitamin B9 or B12, which are important for forhaemoglobinn production and overall RBC health.

-• HBA1C test- measures average blood glucose level over 2-3 months and percentage of hemoglobin attached to glucose.
+• HBA1C test- measures the average blood glucose level over 2-3 months and the percentage of haemoglobin attached to glucose.

-In case of any genetic or to analyse the variant of hemoglobin, some additional tests can be used; these are
+In case of any genetic or to analyse the variant of haemoglobin, some additional tests can be used; these include Haemoglobin Electrophoresis:

-Isoelectric Focusing: Separates hemoglobin based on isoelectric point for detailed analysis.
+Isoelectric Focusing: Separates haemoglobin based on isoelectric point for detailed analysis.

-Non-invasive Screening: Estimates hemoglobin by using spectrophotometry does not require blood withdrawal.
+Non-invasive Screening: Estimates haemoglobin by using spectrophotometry does not require blood withdrawal.

 How is a blood sample taken?